 Sectoral Analysis for Civil Aviation

-On the contrary, the emissions of RSP and FSP showed a decreasing trend from 2010 to 2015 due to the increased use of fixed ground power and pre-conditioned air systems for aircraft at parking stands of the Hong Kong International Airport (HKIA).
-Such measures reduce the operation time of onboard fuel combustion auxiliary power generation units (APU), and thereby reduce particulate emissions.
-Since December 2014, the use of APU at frontal stands was totally banned.
+On the contrary, the emissions of RSP and FSP from civil aviation showed a decreasing trend from 2010 to 2016 due to the increased use of fixed ground power and pre-conditioned air systems for aircraft at parking stands of the Hong Kong International Airport (HKIA).
+Such measures reduced the operation time of onboard fuel combustion auxiliary power generation units (APU), and thereby reduce particulate emissions.
+Since December 2014, the use of APU at frontal stands was totally banned and hence its emissions were reduced to zero.

-The Civil Aviation Department (CAD) has adopted the standards set out at Annex 16 to the Convention on International Civil Aviation, Volume 2, Part III, Chapter 2 to certify the engines installed on aircraft using the HKIA in order to reduce their emissions.
+The Civil Aviation Department (CAD) has adopted the standards set out at Annex 16 to the Convention on International Civil Aviation, Volume II, Part III, Chapter 2 to certify the engines installed on aircraft using the HKIA in order to reduce their emissions.
 This document specifies the standards for four types of emissions that an aircraft engine has to meet, including NOx and CO.
-Besides, since October 2009, CAD has introduced new air routes which have shorter travelling distances for aircraft arriving from the west and the north of Hong Kong.
-Each arrival flight has been able to save up to about 210 kilometres in flight distance or 14 minutes in flight time.
-Measures have also been taken to replace old aircraft with more fuel efficient models, hence reducing emissions from this sector.
+Taking advantage of the latest development in satellite navigation technologies, CAD has conducted enhancements of the air route system which enabled shortened travelling distances and more aircraft to fly at optimum and fuel efficient altitudes, thereby achieving fuel savings and a reduction of carbon dioxide emissions.